Accessibility Homepage Skip navigation Sitemap

 Sadly this simple provision is still rarely made in new developments, but there is real opportunity to change this.
 Larch lap and gravel board fencing systems are a big issue and they are often used in new build constructions.
 There are simple solutions currently being investigated which would allow hedgehogs to move freely between gardens.

 → Are you a developer or planner?
-Do you want to work with Hedgehog Street to produce the first hedgehog-friendly new build?
+Do you want to work with Hedgehog Street to produce a hedgehog-friendly new build?
 Contact us now!

 Hedgehog